 What are variables?

-Put simply, variables are placeholders in SQL for values that can change.
+Sometimes referred to as parameters, variables are placeholders in SQL for values that can change.
 Variables store the value you assign them, and pass them on when used in a query.

 They’re extremely helpful when you want to update literal values in your queries.